Naagar/Seeds_Classification/README.md

 model(MobileNetV2)
    train accuracy is 98%
    val_accuracy is 73%

+## Training Details

+   Each RGB image was preprocessed by resizing the smallest dimension to 128, cropping the    center 128x128 region, subtracting the per-pixel mean (across all images) and then using 10 different sub-crops of size 224x224 (corners + center with(out) horizontal flips).

+   Stochastic gradient descent with a mini-batch size of 64 was used to update the parameters, starting with a learning rate of 10−3 , in conjunction with a momentum term of 0.1.

+   We anneal the learning rate throughout training manually when the validation error plateaus.

 ## Future  Work

    We can do more experiments by changing the  Learning rate.